DilnozaBobokalonova1/kv_rust_store/README.md

 - Implementing more sophisticated data validation and error handling for robustness.
 - Exploring additional caching strategies or lock-free mechanisms to further enhance performance.
 - Evaluating and integrating more advanced storage formats or indexing techniques for scalability.
 - Adding snapshot functionality since we operate on single node which is a single point of failure.
-Can run snapshot every day to ensure data is copied and saved in case of failure.
+Can run snapshot every day to ensure log data is copied into a separate file.
 Could look something like this:
 ```rust
 struct KeyValueStore {
     // Existing fields...